nomis51/horus/README.md

 ## Usage

-You can execute the command `winpass help` or navigate to the [commands' page]() to have all the information about how the application works and what commands are available (CLI)
+You can execute the command `horus help` or navigate to the [commands' page]() to have all the information about how the application works and what commands are available (CLI)

 # Support